Skip Navigation

 Making the Most of Outdoor Opportunities This Easter and Beyond

-Whether you're wanting to be more active as the months get warmer or you have some more time over the Easter break, it’s the perfect time to get outside, enjoy the fresh air and take part in something meaningful.
+Whether you're wanting to be more active as the months get warmer or you have some more time over Easter and in the coming weeks, it’s the perfect time to get outside, enjoy the fresh air and take part in something meaningful.

 Spending time outdoors has a powerful impact on both physical and mental wellbeing and combining that with volunteering makes it even more rewarding.

-The Easter holidays are also a great chance for families to get involved together.
+The Easter and half term holidays are also a great chance for families to get involved together.
 Outdoor volunteering doesn’t have to be complicated, and there are lots of child-friendly opportunities that allow young people to take part while having fun at the same time.

 For example, families could help with a local park clean-up, plant flowers in a community garden, take part in a litter-picking walk, support at an arts and crafts event or get involved in local fundraising.